BBC Learning Zone

 The BBC Learning Zone (previously The Learning Zone) was an educational strand run by the BBC as an overnight service on BBC Two.
-It shows programming aimed at students in Primary, Secondary and Higher Education and to adult learners.
-Viewers are encouraged to watch programmes after the original broadcast via the use of, originally VHS, currently DVD.
+It broadcast programming aimed at students in Primary, Secondary and Higher Education as well as to adult learners.
+Viewers are encouraged to watch programmes after the original broadcast via the use of, originally VHS, then later DVD.
 In 2015, the BBC confirmed that due to budget cuts, the service would no longer be running.

 History

 The BBC Learning Zone was launched as The Learning Zone on 9 October 1995, as an extension service of BBC2, to free up more of their schedule.
 Previously, these educational programmes had been based on the channel in mornings and often until the early afternoon on weekdays.
 However, following the channel's rebranding to the "2" idents and the increased viewer perception that resulted from it, the channel was anxious to use more of their daytime for different programming.
 The Learning Zone was the solution to this problem.

-The idea had been around for a while: by 1995 ITV was operating as a 24-hour channel, freeing up their prime time and daytime schedules.
+The idea had been around for a while: by 1995, ITV was operating as a 24-hour channel, freeing up their prime time and daytime schedules.
 The BBC attempted producing specialist television overnight by launching BBC Select.
 This service played out encrypted programming for professions such as medicine and law overnight between 1992 and 1995.
-Also, from the start of 1993, some BBC Schools programmes were shown (as subject blocks or a series block) overnight as part of a new experiment called Nightschool.
+Also, from the start of 1993, some BBC Schools programmes were shown (as subject blocks or a series block) overnight as part of a new experiment called Nightschool TV.

 When BBC Two's regular programmes concluded for the night, the channel would transfer to Pages from Ceefax, until the service began at 12.30am (2am on Monday mornings).
 It would continue through the night, ending at 7am.
 Programming was also broadcast at the weekend, but only for two hours, between 3am and 5am for DynaMo, were shown on Fridays and Saturdays.
-In 2004 the service started at 2am every day and continuing until 6am when programming on BBC Two would begin, however this was not always the case.
+In January 2004, the service started at 2am every day and continuing until 6am when programming on BBC Two would begin, however this was not always the case.
 The service then ran between 4am and 6am, and usually did not operate when schools were not open (Summer, Easter Holidays etc.).

 In 1997, when the BBC rebranded, The Learning Zone was renamed BBC Learning Zone, became a separate strand of programming in its own right and became independent of BBC Two.

-In 2015, the BBC confirmed that 'due to budget cuts', the service would be no longer be running on BBC Two.
+In 2015, the BBC confirmed that 'due to budget cuts', the service would no longer be running on BBC Two.
 Instead, it was said to be moving online on the BBC Education and BBC Teach websites.
 The final BBC Learning Zone aired in the early hours of 24 July 2015.